Home DestinationsGermany 4 Days in Berlin Trip Report

 Berlin Trip Report: Day 1

-We flew from London Gatwick at 6:30am with EasyJet, so we arrived in Berlin nice and early ready to make the most of our first full day!
-We landed in Berlin at Schönefeld Airport, at 9:30am (local time).
-It was freezing when we arrived and there was snow everywhere (I was very excited!)
+We flew from London Gatwick at 6:30am, arriving in Berlin early ready to make the most of our first full day!
+We landed at Schönefeld Airport, at 9:30am (local time).
+It was freezing when we arrived and there was snow everywhere (I was very excited!).

 Getting from the airport to the City Centre

-We had read online that we needed to catch the Airport Express (RB14) to Alexander Platz, where we could catch the underground to Gendarmenmarkt, where we were staying.
-We headed for the train station (which is only a short walk from the airport and very well sign posted), however, we didn’t see any mention of a train heading for Alexander Platz.
-After a bit of dithering, we decided to stop wasting time and just ask for help back at the airport.
+We read online that we needed to catch the Airport Express (RB14) to Alexander Platz, where we could catch the underground to Gendarmenmarkt.
+We headed for the train station (a short walk from the airport and well sign posted).
+However, we didn’t see any mention of a train heading for Alexander Platz.
+After dithering, we decided to ask for help back at the airport!

-Within half an hour we were on the double decker train (“just like in Source Code” was Oli’s reference) heading for Lichtenburg, where we caught the underground to Alexander Platz, and then again to Gendarmenmarkt.
+Within half an hour we were on the double decker train heading for Lichtenburg.
+From there we caught the underground to Alexander Platz, and then to Gendarmenmarkt.
 We were chuffed to bits with public transport in Berlin.
-We paid €37 each for a 7 day, all zone (ABC) ticket, which we found out not only covered trains and underground, but trams and buses too!
+We paid €37 each for a 7 day, all zone (ABC) ticket, which covered trains, underground, trams and buses too!
 Well worth the money.

 Hotel

-We arrived at our hotel, The Winters Hotel Gendarmenmarkt, nice and early (about 11:00am).
-Our room was ready for us, so we checked-in and dumped our bags in the room, ready for some city exploring.
-Overall we were really chuffed with our hotel.
-We paid £60 for our return flights and not a lot more for the hotel either.
+We arrived at our hotel, The Winters Hotel Gendarmenmarkt about 11:00am.
+Our room was ready for us, so we checked-in and dumped our bags ready for some exploring.
 We were after a happy, no frills hotel, but I think we probably got more than most budget hotels offer.
 Our room and bathroom were spacious and very clean and the staff were lovely.
 The hotel was great value and we’d definitely stay here again.

 After the leaving the hotel, the first thing on our list was to see Brandenburg Gate.
-From what I remember, Berlin was once a completely walled city, so a number of gates were built allowing access in and out of the city – Brandenburg Gate was one of these, built in the late 1780′s.
+Berlin was once a completely walled city, so a number of gates were built to allow access in and out of the city.
+Brandenburg Gate was one of these, built in the late 1780′s.

-Our hotel was about half an hours walk away, so we took a slow walk to the gate, taking in the city as we went – travelling by foot really is the best way to see the city.
+Our hotel was a 30 minute walk away, so we took a slow walk to the gate, taking in the city as we went – travelling by foot really is the best way to see Berlin!

-The gate is incredibly impressive up close, you can see why it’s such a well known landmark in the city.
-There was also a huge Christmas Tree in front of the gate, which was lovely.
-From this part of the city, you have Tiergarten on the one side of the gate and from the other side, really clear views of the TV Tower – which I think is a beautiful looking building.
+The gate is incredibly impressive up close, you can see why it’s such a well known landmark.
+There was also a huge Christmas tree in front of the gate, which was lovely.
+From this part of the city, you have Tiergarten on one side and from the other you have really clear views of the TV Tower – which I think is a beautiful looking building.

 Brandenburg Gate later that evening

-We spent about half an hour wandering around the area of Brandenburg Gate before walking down to the Holocaust Memorial, about 5 minutes away.
+We spent some time wandering around the area before walking down to the Holocaust Memorial, about 5 minutes away.
 The memorial is both haunting and interesting.
 It lets you do what all good memorials do – allows you to think.
 It is built up of over 2000 concrete blocks, built on uneven ground.
 All the blocks are of different height (some reach 15ft) and some have odd or sloping angles.

 IMG_20121217_124046IMG_0315